bjourne/c-examples/README.md

 # C examples

-This project contains C code I have written.
-A lot of it is stuff that already exists, that I now have my own versions of.
+This repository contains C code that I have written.
+A lot of it is my own versions of standard datatypes and algorithms such as my own hashset datatype.
 It was written for fun because I love C coding.

-And they say that only the one who reinvents the wheel truly understand how it works.
-So there's that.
+As some smart person once said; only the one who reinvents the wheel truly understand how it works.
+So that's that.

-The project consists of the following parts.
+The repository consists of the following parts.

 ## Libraries
 Currently six libraries I have developed while writing garbage